Diloveyi411/drahoslava-v2/replit.md

     - **Blog Preview on Homepage**: A "Recent Thoughts" section displays the 3 most recent articles from Notion in a glass card grid layout below the Gallery section, with hover effects and navigation to article details.
 - **Gallery Section**: Features a grid layout of framed artworks with titles and a lightbox modal for detailed viewing, both maintaining the glass morphism and milky overlay effects.
 - **Contact Form**: Integrated with a backend API for submission, including client and server-side validation.
 - **Smooth Navigation**: Sticky header with anchor links and dynamic routing.
+Logo appears in header only when scrolling (opaque state), hidden when translucent.
+- **Social Media Preview**: Custom Open Graph image (1200x675px) with pearl iridescent aesthetic, rose logo, and brand text.
+Comprehensive OG and Twitter Card meta tags ensure proper preview on WhatsApp, Facebook, LinkedIn, and other platforms.

 ### Feature Specifications
 - **Services**: Three primary services (Soul, Body, Mind) with dedicated detail pages and clear CTAs.